-The RIBA Student Destinations Survey is a partnership project between the RIBA and the University of Sheffield.
+The RIBA Student Destinations Survey is a partnership project between the RIBA and Northumbria University.
 It is a study to be delivered over a ten-year period.
-It is currently in its sixth year.
+It is currently in its seventh year.

 The project has been designed to provide a picture of the employment situation for RIBA Part I graduates.
 At present very little is known about where RIBA Part 1 graduates eventually end up working, such as: